mtngrown/mtngrown.github.io/source/2014/06/21/bloody-march-first-turn.html.markdown

     if a unit in a hex is attacked, all the units in that hex must be attacked, but each unit may be attacked independently.

+    A better attack may have been to attempt to get a 3:1 on one unit and a 1:1 on another.
+This would have almost certainly resulted in an attacker step loss (perhaps more than one), but it would have a higher probability of a defender step loss as well.

 * Reserve Movement: Since the FDN *Leg* and *Cim* units have only 1 AF, I'll move the NI *Uman* from 2310 and *Pom* from 2510 to 2409, which will be punishing on FDN supply next turn.
 Reserve markers removed.